s-kust/python-backtesting-template/README.md

 The `recreate_features_every_time` parameter deserves close attention.
 By default, its value is `False`.

-The system stores cached data, including derived columns and features, in Excel files in the `\tmp\` folder.
+The system stores cached data, including derived columns and features, in Excel files in the `\cache\` folder.

 ![Local cache of OHLC data with features](./img/cache_data_with_features.PNG)